Argentine bonds chilled by uncertainty, stocks steady

 Grupo Financiero Galicia GFG.BA, owner of the country's biggest bank, gained 2.63 percent to 1.56 pesos per share.

-Energy company Pampa Holding (PAM.BA: Cotización) was among the value and volume leaders, rising 2.3 percent to 1.32 pesos per share.
+Energy company Pampa Holding (PAM.BA) was among the value and volume leaders, rising 2.3 percent to 1.32 pesos per share.

 Volume on the Buenos Aires Stock Exchange was normal at $26 million.
 Of active issues 38 advanced, 45 declined and 16 were unchanged.